ZachMckennedyFWig/Junior-Design-Code/README.md

 # Junior-Design-Code
-The firmware for Team 14's Arduino monoblock pill bottle filler
+The firmware for Team 14's Arduino based monoblock pill bottle filling machine

 All code lives in the src folder